Canonical repeating card reference

 Love & Relationships

-In love and relationships, the Five of Swords most often marks the seeker whose closest connections are characterised by a recurring pattern of argument in which one person consistently wins and the other person consistently walks away having lost the argument without being genuinely persuaded, or in which both people consistently win different arguments in the same ongoing conflict that never reaches genuine resolution.
+In relationships, this card most often describes a couple whose arguments have settled into a fixed shape: one person consistently wins and the other consistently walks away unconvinced, or both people win different arguments inside the same unresolved conflict that never quite reaches an ending.

 Career & Purpose